ignacioq/Tapestree.jl/README.md

     push!(LOAD_PATH, expanduser("cloned_repo_dir"))
     using Tapestree
     ```
     Change `cloned_repo_dir` with the directory pointing where Tapestree was cloned to.
+Note that if you clone this repo into the `/.julia/lib/v0.6/` directory (usually in the home folder when installing Julia) you can load Tapestree by using only `using Tapestree`.
   * Packages `RCall`, `Optim` and `ProgressMeter`.
 Use `Pkg.add("package_name")` for Julia v0.6.x.
   * R installed
   * R `ape` package installed.